How to Become a BCBA in Colorado: Certification, Salary & Career Outlook

 • Personnel Supervision and Management: 60 hours

-You must also complete a period of supervised fieldwork of between 1,500 and 2,000 hours of regular, ongoing supervision from a qualified BCBA® or a licensed, registered psychologist certified in behavioral and cognitive psychology, or an ABAI-verified instructor.
+You’ll also need to complete between 1,500 and 2,000 hours of supervised fieldwork requirements under a qualified BCBA, a licensed psychologist certified in behavioral and cognitive psychology, or an ABAI-verified instructor.
+The total hours depend on the type of experience:

 • ABA Enhanced Respite Care, Glenwood Springs